gabrielmccallin/shiva/README.md

 - **Window**, some Window polyfill methods

 ### Usage ###
-See [https://bitbucket.org/gmccallin/curly-culture](https://bitbucket.org/gmccallin/curly-culture) for a starter template
+See [https://bitbucket.org/gmccallin/curly-culture](https://bitbucket.org/gmccallin/curly-culture) for a starter template or [https://bitbucket.org/gmccallin/curly-demo-app](https://bitbucket.org/gmccallin/curly-demo-app) for a more complex example application.